wernerdaehn/slimbeam/README.md

 Even the ribbon cable has space prepared on top and a carving in the frame (left).
 <img src="media/PXL_20250730_075508224.MP.jpg">

-## Calibration of the weight sensor

-Once all is ready, press the Calibrate button in Home Assistant.
-This copies the current sensor values into the reference registers and then pull all 14 weights until you cannot see them anymore.
-This completes the calibration.

 ## Code logic